Whether you are trying to eat less meat or not, this recipe for beef sliders is delicious, moist and better than any all-beef slider you’ve ever had.

-The Secret to the Best Mushroom and Beef Slider Recipe
+The Secret to the Best Recipe for Beef Slider

 Note: Even after sauteing the mushrooms, you still need to bake the Mushroom and Beef Sliders on a wire rack set on top of a baking sheet because the mushrooms will release even more liquid as the sliders are baked.